 - establishes procedures to detect and eliminate instances of external and internal bias.

-As a first step in ensuring broad representation, the National Board convened stakeholders representing 42 organizations in May 2021 to inform its committee selection criteria and generate guidance for the committee.
+As a first step in ensuring broad representation, the National Board convened stakeholders representing 42 organizations in May 2021 to inform its committee selection criteria for seating the Diversity, Equity, and Inclusion Standard Committee and to generate guidance for the National Board’s DEI revisions.

-An open application period was held from May 26 – June 16, from which the Certification Council appointed the Diversity, Equity, and Inclusion Committee.
+An open application period was held from May 26 – June 16, from which the Certification Council appointed the Diversity, Equity, and Inclusion Standards Committee members.